drush-ops/drush/README.txt

 NOTE: If you do not specify a URI with -l and drush falls back to the default site configuration, Drupal's $GLOBAL['base_url'] will be set to http://default.
 This may cause some functionality to not work as expected.

+The drush cli command provide a customized bash shell with support for handy new functions like cdd which whisks you to any directory in your drupal site.

 EXAMPLES
 --------